-Apart from good and relevant information, we include attractive accommodation, good sightseeing opportunities, plenty of ‘getting-to-meet-the-locals’ encounters and of course, great dining opportunities from exquisite restaurants to quaint local cafes.
+Apart from good and relevant information, and excellent hands-on workshops, we include attractive accommodation, good sightseeing opportunities, plenty of ‘getting-to-meet-the-locals’ encounters and of course, great dining opportunities from exquisite restaurants to quaint local cafes.
 We don’t hold your hand all the way so there are ‘free time’ periods to allow you to rest, explore on your own, or simply visit a café for an iced coffee.

 Past guests have found our ‘style’ very much to their liking and we trust you will also.

-Firstly, anyone with an interest in textiles should join.
-However, as there is much more included in the program, others with an interest in Asian crafts, history and religion would also enjoy this study tour.
+Firstly, if you enjoy textiles you should join.
+However, as there is much more included in the program, others with an interest in Asian crafts, history and culture would also enjoy this tour.
 There is opportunity for short to medium walks throughout, so a reasonable level of fitness is an advantage.
-A ‘sense of adventure’ is required for the trip.
+While this is not an ‘outdoor/adventure’ trip, a ‘sense of adventure’ is required for the trip.
 As this is a Study Tour with comprehensive notes and information provided, some guests may receive a tax concession.
 Check with your financial advisor.

 If you would like to travel on to other regions of Indochina such as Vietnam or Cambodia, please let us know, so we can develop an individual travel program for you.
 We have designed exciting itineraries for our clients throughout the region for many years.

-Following receipt of your deposit, information sheets, Lao visa application forms, invoices and other documentation will be forwarded to you.
-When our group is complete and after final payment, air tickets and travel documents will be sent out.
+Your deposit will be acknowledged.
+We keep you informed as to the status of bookings and advise you when minimum numbers are reached.
+Then, we send you a confirmation kit and invoice.
+Final payment is due 60-days prior departure When our group is complete and after final payment, air tickets and travel documents will be sent out.
 Then it is only a short time before your wonderful textile experience begins!